-Alternative 2 consists of placing dredge material at the following locations: CSWH Expansion Area and Eelgrass Habitat Area, ARSSS, and the LA-2 and LA-3 ocean disposal sites.
+Alternative 2 consists of placing dredge material at the following locations: CSWH Expansion Area and Eelgrass Habitat Area, ARSSS, and LA-2.
 No new land area would be created as a result of this alternative.

 Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations as described for Alternative 1.
-Alternative 2 would also result in the same types of disposal activities at the LA-2 and LA-3 ocean disposal sites, although more sediment would be disposed of offshore under Alternative 2, which would result in a longer duration of construction activities at this location.
-However, because LA-2 isand LA-3 are located within the open ocean, increased disposal activities at this these sites would not substantially preclude commercial or recreational boating.
-Alternative 2 would result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2 and LA-3 ocean disposal sites.
+Alternative 2 would also result in the same disposal activities at LA-2, although more sediment would be disposed of under Alternative 2, which would result in a longer duration of construction activities at this location.
+However, because LA-2 is located within the open ocean, increased disposal activities at this site would not substantially preclude recreational boating.
+Alternative 2 would result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2.
 Therefore, the impact discussion for Alternative 2 is focused on the disposal site that was not included or discussed under Alternative 1, the ARSSS.

-Impact LU-1: Alternative 2 would not be inconsistent with the adopted land use/density designation in the Community Plan, redevelopment plan or specific plan for the site.
+Impact LU-1: Alternative 2 would be inconsistent with the adopted land use/density designation in the Community Plan, redevelopment plan or specific plan for the site.

 The ARSSS is not located within the boundaries of a Redevelopment Plan or Specific Plan; therefore, proposed disposal at this location would not be inconsistent with any such plans.
-As addressed in Section 3.8.2.1 (Site-Specific and Surrounding Land Uses), the site is currently used for the disposal and storage of dredged material.
 The site is designated Liquid Bulk ("Oil Pumping Field") in the Port Master Plan, and Recreation in the POLA Plan.

-Use of the site for the disposal and storage of contaminated material would not preclude its use for oil recovery or other petroleum-related uses, and thus would not be inconsistent with the Liquid Bulk (see Table 3.8-2) land use designation prescribed in the Port Master Plan.
+Use of the site for the disposal and storage of contaminated material would be inconsistent with the Liquid Bulk (see Table 3.8-2) land use designation prescribed in the Port Master Plan.
 Consequently, prior to disposal-related activities, the site would likely need to be re-designated as Other (see Table 3.8-2) to ensure consistency with adopted land use designations.
-Redesignation of the site as a disposal and storage facility for contaminated dredge materials would be consistent with Port Master Plan Regulation/Guideline C-4(b) (Table 3.8-4) by isolating and containing such materials within an appropriately designated fill site.
+Re-designation of the site as a disposal and storage facility for contaminated dredge materials would be consistent with Port Master Plan Regulation/Guideline C-4(b) (Table 3.8-4) by isolating and containing such materials within an appropriately designated fill site.

-Under the POLA Plan, the site's Use of the site as a disposal and storage facility for contaminated dredge material would also be inconsistent with the POLA Plan's land use designation for the area, which is Recreation.
+Use of the site as a disposal and storage facility for contaminated dredge material would also be inconsistent with the POLA Plan's land use designation for the area, which is Recreation.
 However, the POLA Plan states that the land use designation map contained within it "is not an official zone map and while it is a guide it does not imply any implicit right to a particular zone or to the land and water uses permitted therein."
-Therefore, use of the site for the temporary disposal and storage of dredged material although the proposed use would be inconsistent with the POLA Plan's land use designation for the site, it would not be a prohibited use, or likely-require a land use re-designation of the property. in this plan.
-Additionally, use of the site for the temporary disposal and storage of dredged material would not preclude its future use for recreational purposes if sufficient lands are available elsewhere within the Port to serve future shipping needs.
+Therefore, although the proposed use would be inconsistent with the POLA Plan's land use designation for the site, it would not be a prohibited use, or likely require a land use re-designation of the property in this plan.